enjoystar/autonomous-mlops/README.md

 - **Event Sourcing:** Immutable audit trail for compliance and debugging

 The system showcases how modern AI agents can be integrated into production MLOps workflows while maintaining the safety, reliability, and observability standards required for business-critical applications.

+### 🚫 Why No/Partial Code?

+To protect intellectual property and maintain project integrity, the full source code is not publicly available.
+However, the documentation provides deep insight into the system’s design, philosophy, and capabilities.